Can An Inhaled Nasal Spray Kill Covid?

 Can A Inhaled Nasal Spray Prevent Covid Infection?

-To answer that question, I’ll share a small part of a course I’m working on called Covid Immunity.
+To answer that question, I’ll share a small part of my online video course called Covid Immunity.
 The sixth suggestion of Lesson 3, Avoid Infection, is to use a nasal spray inhaler:

 Studies indicate that the effectiveness of putting the “medicine” where the infection most often occurs — in your nasal passage — makes enough sense that pharmaceutical companies and various research organizations are seeking to make an inhaled nasal spray vaccine.